moderndatacompany/dataos.info/docs/interfaces/workbench.md

 <figcaption align = "center">Query and result panes</figcaption>
 Once you select a table from the list of tables, its columns and data types appear on the screen.
 The mapping from source data to tables is defined by the connector.
 For relational databases, depot translates to `Catalog` in Workbench, while Collection to `Schema`, and Dataset to `Table`.

-A fully-qualified table name such as icebase.audience.customers_large_data refers to the Table customers_large_data in the Schema audience which is in the Catalog icebase.
+A fully-qualified table name such as `icebase.audience.customers_large_data` refers to the Table `customers_large_data` in the Schema `audience` which is in the Catalog `icebase`.

 Query Pane is used to edit scripts, save them, and run scripts.
 When you run a SQL script, results are shown in the Result pane.

 Now you are ready to start writing and running the queries.
 Workbench uses TrinoSQL syntax.
-If you need help getting started, here is a list of the commonly used queries:
+If you need help getting started, refer to the syntax given for the commonly used queries:

 [Popular SQL Query Syntax](workbench/sql_query_syntax.md)